 The Salem Police Department’s conduct here is concerning.
 After this incident occurred, the Department, rather than charge Mr. Verrocchi for this obvious criminal violation, chose to—in collaboration with the Salem Police Relief Union—treat this issue as a private personnel matter where only minor discipline was imposed.
 After concluding that sustained misconduct occurred in violation of the Salem Police Code of Conduct, the Salem Police Department, in lieu of criminal prosecution, suspended Mr. Verrocchi for one day without pay.
 In sum, where the Salem Police Department likely would have charged a private person for evading the police, the Department in this case—with the support of union officials—elected to not charge one of their own officers who evaded the police.
 In other words, the Salem Police Department and union officials elected to, in secret, protect one of their own rather than do their job and enforce criminal laws.
 This incident only became public six years later when the Town of Salem, on November 21, 2018, released a heavily redacted version of an internal audit report.

 Separately, on February 5, 2021, the ACLU-NH and Union Leader Corporation filed a brief in the criminal case State v.
-Verocchi seeking the unsealing of the arrest warrant and supporting affidavit describing the criminal allegations against Mr. Verrocchi.
+Verrocchi seeking the unsealing of the arrest warrant and supporting affidavit describing the criminal allegations against Mr. Verrocchi.
+On April 9, 2021, the court allowed paragraphs 12 to 15 of this incident to remain sealed.
+On April 14, 2021, we filed a motion for reconsideration.
+On June 25, 2021, the Court reconsidered the order and required disclosure of the full affidavit.